 European consultation on GM animals

-In summer 2012, the European Food Safety Authority (EFSA) held a consultation on environmental risk assessment of genetically modified GM fish, insects, birds, and mammals (including pets, wild and farm animals) in the European Union (EU).
+In summer 2012, EFSA held a consultation on environmental risk assessment of genetically modified GM fish, insects, birds, and mammals (including pets, wild and farm animals) in the European Union (EU).

 If you are concerned about this, see the "what you can do" section on this page.